How to find out if you’re better off with a meter or set rates.

-Of course, that’s based on there just being two of us.
+Bear in mind this estimate is just based on the water usage of two people.
 I’ve played around with the calculator to estimate the cost if more people lived here.
-It’s still cheaper with three adults, but with four people it could easily be £70 or £80 extra each year than the fixed rates.
+It’s still cheaper with three adults, but it could easily be £70 or £80 extra each year with four people than the fixed rates.
 So it’s important you check for your own circumstances.

 How to reduce costs when you have a water meter

 If you’ve already got a meter because you’ve moved into a house with a meter, had one for more than two years or compulsory installations are happening, well there are still ways you can cut your bills and it’s very very simple.
 You use less water.

-If you can’t be bothered with that, there are obvious things you can do.
+There are obvious things you can do.
 For example, turning off the tap when you clean your teeth, or it’s making sure that you don’t necessarily flush the loo every single time.
 There’s that phrase “if it’s yellow let it mellow, if it’s brown flush it down”.
 It might sound a bit rough… but it’s true that you don’t necessarily need to flush it every time – and that will save some water.

 Free water saving devices